NatsuYukiHaruhana/Fractal-Dimension-Computation/README.md

 <h1 align="center">Fractal Dimension Computation</h1>
 <h2 align="center">🔎About🔎</h2>
 <p>This work presents a framework for testing the runtime and results of fractal dimension computation algorithms.
-Included is temporarily one such algorithm by Juan Ruiz de Miras and Miguel Ángel Posadas, found <a href="[natsuyukiharuhana@gmail.com](https://www.ugr.es/~demiras/fbc/)" target="_blank">here</a>, as well as a Jupyter Notebook file through which you can generate input data and run the built executables of the algorithms.</p>
+Included are two such algorithms by Juan Ruiz de Miras and Miguel Ángel Posadas.
+The first box-counting algorithm can be found <a href="https://www.ugr.es/~demiras/fbc/" target="_blank">here</a>.
+The differential box-counting algorithm does not have a proper source code link from the authors.
+They have been re-written and edited as described in their paper, which can be found <a href="https://www.researchgate.net/publication/336605788_Fast_differential_box-counting_algorithm_on_GPU" target="_blank">here</a>.
+A Jupyter Notebook file through which you can generate input data and run the built executables of the algorithms is also attached.</p>

 ###